Resilience-Biomarkers-for-Aquaculture/Resilience-Biomarkers-for-Aquaculture.github.io/_posts/2024-12-23-SY-PCA_rnaseq_ref_genomes_annots.md

 <iframe src="/assets/interactive_3d_pca.html" width="100%" height="600px" frameborder="0"></iframe>

 The 3rd principal component dimension reveals differences between the two runs.

+## Possible further work
-Given time, we will (1) display the contributions of each dimension and (2) the top contributing gene IDs for each dimension.
+Determine and show (1) the contributions of each dimension and (2) the top contributing gene IDs for each dimension.

+For each PCA component, examine the PCA loadings.
+For PC3, assuming that its scale is not miniscule relative to PC1 and PC2, identify which genes contribute most to the separation, and examine correlation of those genes with changes to the reference genomes as noted in annotation comparisons between `GCF_963853765.1-RS_2024_06` and `NCBI Crassostrea gigas Annotation Release 102` (found [here](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/963/853/765/GCF_963853765.1_GCF_963853765.1-RS_2024_06/Annotation_comparison/) ) and then between `NCBI Crassostrea gigas Annotation Release 102` and `NCBI Crassostrea gigas Annotation Release 101` (found [here](https://ftp.ncbi.nlm.nih.gov/genomes/all/annotation_releases/29159/102/GCF_902806645.1_cgigas_uk_roslin_v1/Annotation_comparison/) ).
+Also see the *Comparison of the current and previous annotations* section of the `GCF_963853765.1-RS_2024_06` [Annotation Report](https://www.ncbi.nlm.nih.gov/refseq/annotation_euk/Magallana_gigas/GCF_963853765.1-RS_2024_06/) and the same section of the Roslin [Annotation Report](https://www.ncbi.nlm.nih.gov/refseq/annotation_euk/Crassostrea_gigas/102/) Our hypothesis would be that genes contributing to PC3 (or indeed PC1 or PC2, if the scales are significantly larger) separation would be the ones with poor mappings (e.g. major changes) between reference genomes.
+Determine if these genes are disproportionately affected by the differences in reference genomes.

 ## Code
 Below is the python script that generated the above Venn diagram and scatter plots: